Keshv18/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8 - adding a value to letter by creating an expression 9- creates an expression with the letters
 10 use the expression ** to get the echo
 11 this binary which will prodcue a decimal value
+12 combinations - this needs to use echo ,tr and grep functions